Clinical Evidence

 The published study reported median MoCA improvements in intervention groups, with the largest reported change among patients with severe cognitive impairment.

-Length of stay chart showing five days reduced length of stay compared with sham VR
+Length of stay chart showing a reported five-day difference compared with sham VR

 Length of stay

-The published study reported a reduction in length of stay for patients receiving VR treatment compared with sham VR, supporting an earlier-discharge and patient-flow message.
+The published study reported a reduction in length of stay for patients receiving VR treatment compared with sham VR.
+Services should interpret this finding in the context of the full study and their own pathway.

 Patient and staff acceptability chart for VR rehabilitation